uva-responsibleai/fall-24/safety/mar-11.md

 #### Statistical-Based Attack:
 This attack is a fast statistical attack that produces poisoned points similar to that of the training data using a multivariate normal distribution.
 Then, knowing that the most effective poisoning points are near corners, it rounds the feature values of the generated points towards the corners.

-### Clean-label Poison Attack on Neural Networks:
+### Clean-label Poison Attack on Neural Networks[29]:
-Clean-label attacks are poisoning attacks on neual nets that are targeted, meaning they aim to control the behavior of a classifier on one specific test instance.
+Clean-label attacks are poisoning attacks on neural nets that are targeted, meaning they aim to control the behavior of a classifier on one specific test instance.
 This type of attack does not require control over the labeling function.
 This attack produced poisoned points that appear to be correctly labeled by the expert observer but can control the behavior of the classifier.
-This makes the attack not only difficult to detect, but opens the door for attackers to succeed without any inside access to the data collection and labeling process.
+This makes the attack difficult to detect and opens the door for attackers to succeed without any inside access to the data collection and labeling process.

 #### Threat Model
-The problem of evasion attacks such as Poisoning Attack against SVMs is that they do not map to certain relistic scenarios in which the attacker cannot control test time data.
-Unlike Poisoning Attack against SVMs, in Clean-label attack, the attacker has no knowledge of the training data.
+The problem of evasion attacks such as Poisoning Attacks against SVMs is that they do not map to certain realistic scenarios in which the attacker cannot control test time data.
+Unlike Poisoning Attack against SVMs, in the Clean-label attack, the attacker has no knowledge of the training data.
 However, the attacker has knowledge of the model and its parameters, which is a reasonable assumption since many classic networks pre-trained on standard datasets.
 The attacker's goal is to cause the retrained network to misclassify a special test instance from one class as another class of her choice after the network has been retrained on the augmented data set that includes poison instances.

 #### Procedure
 1. The attacker first chooses a target instance from the test set.